deephaven/deploy/README.md

         gcloud config set project YOUR_PROJECT_NAME
 ```

-    To set the zone property in the compute section, run:
+  # To set the zone property in the compute section, run:

 ```
         gcloud config set compute/zone us-central1-a
 ```

-#Setup up project name and zone as environment variable so can be used in future commands:
+# Setup up project name and zone as environment variable so it can be used in future commands:

 ```
 export PROJECT_ID="YOUR_PROJECT_NAME"